hirrolot/metalang99/docs/index.rst

 --------------

 A macro named `<X>Plain` stands for the "plain" version of `<X>`.
-Plain macros are implemented as ordinary preprocessor macros, without use of the Metalang99 metalanguage.
-They are used to save some reduction steps, thereby making metaprograms faster.
+To compute a final result of a plain macro, only preprocessor expansion is required and not the Metalang99 interpreter.
+Plain macros are used to save some reduction steps, thereby making metaprograms faster.

 For example, here are two complete metaprograms, one using `M_unparenthesise` and the second one using `M_unparenthesisePlain`: